mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

 ### Going Back to First Principles

+The DDD first principles highlight why technical teams should be more aligned with the domain and drive all decisions from that position.
+After all the clue is in the name, the domain is the business, drive all design decisions based on the specifiction “will this help me achieve the business goal?”.
+If you don’t have a solid understanding of the goal then it is unlikely you will make good decisions.
+All decisions need to be taken in the wider context of your business and how what you do enables value to be produced.

-In the remainder of this essay I will present to you each of these 5 first principles that I have distilled down from the non-technical aspects of DDD and learned to focus on during my career to allow me to really use the power od DDD.
+In the remainder of this essay I will present to you each of these 5 first principles that I have distilled down from the non-technical aspects of DDD and learned to focus on during my career to allow me to really use the power of DDD.

-These first principles are:
+My first principles are:

  * Gain agreement on the problem
  * Collaborate towards a solution